 Regular Membership is open to anyone 18 years of age and older who, (a) provides all necessary documentation, (b) successfully meets minimum training and physical fitness requirements, (c) agrees to Membership Guidelines, and (d) is approved by a majority vote of the RAT-SAR Executive Board.
 All new members are considered Support Members until all minimum training requirements are met.

 RAT-SAR members are required to pay $38.00 per year membership dues to cover membership fees with the Alabama Association of Rescue Squads (AARS) and workman’s comp insurance (AARS fees are $20.00 per year, per member and workman’s comp fees are $18.00 per year, per member).
 All RAT-SAR members must be members of the AARS and be covered under workman’s comp insurance.
-Note: workman’s comp only covers members responding to official callouts in Alabama and contiguous states.
+Note: workman’s comp only covers members in Alabama and contiguous states.

 Note: RAT-SAR is not currently accepting new members.
 Qualified candidates with any combination of training and experience that would further the RAT-SAR mission may contact us expressing interest.
 Email email@example.com.